UCLA-VC-Fund/Intern-Projects/README.md

 You don’t need a large dataset for this first project.
 The goal is to demonstrate your ability to connect multiple disparate technologies into one useful deliverable for UCLA VC Fund members.

+Please write a program/script that completes the steps below.
+You can choose how you'd like your script to be executed (e.g. command line, web interface, etc.)

 ###Steps:

 1. Use the [AngelList search API](https://api.angel.co/1/search?query=ucla&type=User) to return a list of UCLA-affiliated users.